guitargeek/root/README/ReleaseNotes/v634/index.md

 * The `ExportOnly()` attribute of the `RooStats::HistFactory::Measurement` object is now switched on by default, and the associated getter and setter functions are deprecated.
 They will be removed in ROOT 6.36.
 If you want to fit the model as well instead of just exporting it to a RooWorkspace, please do so with your own code as demonstrated in the `hf001` tutorial.

-* Initial error values can be used for initializating the Hessian matrix to be used in Minuit2 minimization algorithms by setting the `RooMinimizer::Config` option `setInitialCovariance` to `true`.
+* Initial error values can be used for initializing the Hessian matrix to be used in Minuit2 minimization algorithms by setting the `RooMinimizer::Config` option `setInitialCovariance` to `true`.
 These values correspond to the diagonal entries of the initial covariance matrix.

 * `RooFit::MultiProcess`-enabled fitting developer/advanced documentation -- [available through GitHub](https://github.com/root-project/root/blob/master/roofit/doc/developers/test_statistics.md) -- was updated.
 It now contains the most up to date usage instructions for optimizing load balancing (and hence run speed) using this backend.

+* The **6.34.02** patch release introduces a **bugfix** for [RooAbsReal::createHistogram()](https://root.cern.ch/doc/master/classRooAbsReal.html#a9451168bb4159899fe1854f591f69814) when using it to get histograms with predicted yields for extended pdfs.
+The `Scale(bool)` argument was always set to `false` internally in calse `createHistogram()` was called on an extended pdf.
+There was no way for the user to override that.
+This meant that one could not get yield histograms that were correctly scaled by the bin volumes using that function.
+The patch release changes that behavior.

 ### Deprecations